Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Tree indexed Markov processes

-In this section, we define the Markov process $X_\T=(X^u_t, (u,t)\in \mathbb{T})$ indexed by the continuous time Galton-Watson tree $\mathbb{T}$ and with initial condition $\mu$.
-Branching Markov processes have already been the object of an abundant literature (\eg \cite{asmussenhering, asmussenheringbook, athreyaney, ethierkurtz,dawson}).
+In this section, we define the Markov process $X_\T=(X^u_t, (u,t)\in \mathbb{T})$\vadjust{\goodbreak} indexed by the continuous time Galton--Watson tree $\mathbb{T}$ and with initial condition $\mu$.
+Branching Markov processes have already been the object of abundant literature (e.g., \cite{asmussenhering,asmussenheringbook,athreyaney,ethierkurtz,dawson}).
 The process that we consider jumps at branching times (nonlocal branching property) but these jumps may be dependent.